adojos/sepa-iso2K22-BulkGen/README.md

 ### License

-This is licensed under the MIT License - see the [LICENSE.md](https://github.com/testoxide/sepa-iso2K22-BulkGen/blob/master/LICENSE) file for details
+This is licensed under the Apache-2.0 License - see the [LICENSE.md](https://github.com/testoxide/sepa-iso2K22-BulkGen/blob/master/LICENSE) file for details